alex-rbch/RPG_with_OOP/README.md

   <img src="https://user-images.githubusercontent.com/42875258/146488322-15748c58-9e4c-4023-b538-0325d3e3d035.png" width="200">
 </p>

-Logic.py contains GameEngine which handles the game session and acts as an Observer, notifying the InfoWindow on the left.
+Logic.py contains GameEngine, which handles the game session and acts as an *Observer*, which can be notified to update the InfoWindow.

 **4. Decorator**